nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - Improve new items
-	- equip aura amplifier to bastilla
+	- equip aura amplifier to Bastila
 - Meet Canderous
 - Davik
 	- I didn't know you were a swoop fan.